- Home

 Finance/Business

 Coordinates Human Resource and Budget preparation for Public Works.
 Provides front desk and support services.
-Permit submittals, and coordination of Board of Commissioner related meeting items are managed by our front desk team.
+Permit submittals, and coordination of Board of Commissioner-related meeting items are managed by our front desk team.
 While our accounting team processes all Public Works invoices, grant reimbursement submittals and time sheets.

-Parks and Trails
+Parks & Trails

-Provides active and passive recreation activities with 29 Community Parks (baseball, soccer, playgrounds, boat ramps), 13 Conservation Sites (primarily for ecological conservation, but often including woodland trails), 11 natural recreation sites (to protect more extensive outdoor recreation facilities, which may include woodland trails), and seven shared-use trails.
+Island County Parks & Trails provides active and passive recreation activities with 29 Community Parks (baseball, soccer, playgrounds, boat ramps), 13 Conservation Sites (primarily for ecological conservation, but often including woodland trails), 11 natural recreation sites (to protect more extensive outdoor recreation facilities, which may include woodland trails), and seven shared-use trails.

 Roads/Surface Water